 It is my pleasure to welcome you to the University of Wisconsin-Manitowoc.
 As a campus of the two-year UW Colleges of the University of Wisconsin System, we are the best start for the life that you want.
-UW-Manitowoc provides students with the curriculum that will lead to the Associate of Arts and Science degree, as well as a strong foundation for completing a baccalaureate degree at a four-year campus.
+UW-Manitowoc provides students with the curriculum that will lead to the Associate of Arts and Sciences degree, as well as a strong foundation for completing a baccalaureate degree at a four-year campus.

 Our liberal arts curriculum at UW-Manitowoc allows for the breadth and depth of intellectual exploration that is necessary as students prepare for life after high school.